Boondock-Echo/ATE/README.md

 its channel picker.
 Edit that CSV to add, rename, or reorder channels for your site.
 Each preset must provide a `frequency_hz` column, and the `display_name` is shown in the dropdown list.

+### Transmitter defaults

+`transmitter_settings.json` stores the validated baseline values for TX sample rate, modulation rate, FM deviation, master scale, tone levels, and squelch gate thresholds.
+Use the GUI's Settings menu to edit these values through a form that mirrors the live transmitter controls.
+The dialog persists your changes back to the JSON file so subsequent sessions inherit the tuned defaults.

 ### Dependencies